prasquin/AirPi/docs/usage.md

 directory.
 A number of sensors are already defined in the file [on GitHub](http://github.com/haydnw/airpi/tree/development2/cfg/sensors.cfg).
 They are described below, and salient features noted.
-For information about defining custom sensors, see the [Defining Custom Sensors](#customSensors) section.
+For information about defining custom sensors, see the [Defining Custom Sensors](#customSensors) section of this file.

 Values in the file do not need any quote marks around them.
 Strings may include spaces (except for `sensorName` and `measurement`).
 There is equivalence between `yes`,`on`, and `true` and between `no`,`off`, and `false`;
 these are not case-sensitive.
-Comments take an entire line, and begin with a hash.
+Comments take an entire line, and begin with a hash (`#`).

 Most changes to this file will be to enable or disable individual sensors.
 It is unlikely that many changes will need to be made once initial sensor details